-Kenji Nakamura, a 27-year Hitachi veteran, will become president of Hitachi Home Electronics America (HHEA), formerly known as Hitachi ubiquitous platform systems group, on April 1, as part of a company-wide restructuring.
+Chula Vista, Calif. — Kenji Nakamura, a 27-year Hitachi veteran, will become president of Hitachi Home Electronics America (HHEA), formerly known as Hitachi Ubiquitous Platform Systems Group, on April 1, as part of a company-wide restructuring.

 Nakamura succeeds Kazuhiro Kaizaki, who will return to Japan to play a key leadership role in worldwide product development for the company's UltraThin display line, which is known in the United States as “UltraThin 1.5,” the company said.

-Most recently, Nakamura served as executive VP and general manager of the ubiquitous platform systems division of Hitachi America, here.
-He has served in a variety of product development, sales and managerial roles with Hitachi.
+Most recently, Nakamura served as executive VP and general manager of the Ubiquitous Platform Systems Division of Hitachi America, here.
+Over the past 27 years, he has served in a variety of product development, sales and managerial roles with Hitachi.

-The appointment is part of a slate of executive changes in accordance with a resolution passed by the parent company's board.
+The appointment comes as part of a slate of executive changes in accordance with a resolution passed by a meeting of the parent company’s board of directors, Friday

-Toshiaki Higashihara, formerly VP and executive officer, and COO of the power systems group, was appointed Hitachi Power Europe GmbH president.
+Toshiaki Higashihara, formerly VP and executive officer, and chief operating officer of the Power Systems Group, was appointed Hitachi Power Europe GmbH president.